 What impact on the fauna and flora species and Natura 2000 protected areas will the planned investment have?

 During the process of choosing the best possible localization for a new plant and during the preparation of the Environmental Impact Assessment report, which lasted more than a year, the existing fauna and flora species have been monitored and catalogued.
 The plant has been designed in such a way as to minimize the impact of the project on the environment.
 As a result, the Investment will not interfere with the environment.
 The factory will not be located within the Special Area of Protection Natura 2000.

-Will there be a waste incineration plant built on the investment area?
+Has there been a waste incineration plant built on the investment area?

-No municipal waste incineration plant will be built in the area of the factory.
-One of the installation elements of the EGGER plant in Biskupiec will be a biomass co-incineration plant, which will use biomass mostly from the production cycle to produce heat needed for the inner installation.
+No municipal waste incineration plant has been built in the area of the factory.
+One of the installation elements of the EGGER plant in Biskupiec is a biomass co-incineration plant, which uses biomass mostly from the production cycle to produce heat needed for the inner installation.